mracsko/pyo3_duckdb_pyarrow/readme.md

 # PyO3 DuckDB pyarrow Windows Issue

 The following example reproduces an issue with PyO3, DuckDB, and pyarrow on Windows.
+The issue is related to the import order of a custom PyO3 module with bundled duckdb (`pyo3_duckdb_pyarrow`) and the `pyarrow` module.

 Tne problem only occurs on Windows.
 The code works on Linux.